Home Majors Dance

-Dance Degree
+Dance

 Students study dance technique across multiple styles, choreography, dance history, kinesiology, and performance through intensive studio training alongside academic coursework.
 Graduates typically pursue careers as professional dancers, choreographers, dance teachers, dance therapists, and arts administrators for dance companies and performing arts organizations.
 Beyond performance careers, dance training develops discipline, creativity, and body awareness valued in fitness, therapy, and entertainment.

-What Dance Graduates Do
+What Dance graduates do

 Your career will likely begin on your feet, balancing performance with instruction.
 As a dancer, you’ll navigate a cycle of auditions, intensive rehearsals, and short-term contracts, demanding peak physical conditioning.
 Many simultaneously teach at local studios, developing curriculum for various age groups and often managing administrative tasks.
 With experience, you can transition into choreography, where your focus shifts from performing to conceptualizing new works and directing other dancers.
 Another long-term path is becoming a postsecondary instructor, mentoring the next generation of artists within a college or university setting.